Toadstool-Stipe/toadstool/readme.md

 **To run** ``ruby toadstool.rb`` will start the app.
 If you are running a VM you may need to run ``ruby toadstool.rb -o 0.0.0.0``.
 If you are so inclined, feel free to reset the port like so ``ruby toadstool.rb -o 0.0.0.0 -p 3000``

 ##Sass / Compass
 Config included in toadstool.rb, no need to run as a separate process.
+However, Sass v3.2.0-alpha or later is required.

 ##Toadstool custom mixins
 On the shoulders of giants, Toadstool is also a series of Sass Mixins to make your life better, your UI more consistent and code easier to manage.
 Of course there is to much to go over here, so please read about [Toadstool's mixins](/blackfalcon/toadstool/blob/master/readme/mixin_directory.md) here.